JosephCrispell/PathogenGenomicsWorkshop/worksheet_02-10-19.md

 Joseph Crispell - Post-doc working at UCD with Stephen Gordon

 Today we're going to be constructing a phylogeny in R.

--->
+My background:
+- Studied Zoology at the University of Glasgow
+- Developed quantitative and computational skills during my PhD
+- Working as a post-doc with Steve at University College Dublin
+- My research looks into how we can use genomics to improve the control of bovine tuberculosis -->

 Pathogens threaten the health of people and animals.
 Understanding pathogen transmission can help us understand how to control it.